meetar/dotmap/README.md

 Install the applications required above, depending on your method of choice.

 Clone this repo in the directory of your choice:
-> git clone git://github.com/meetar/dotmap.git
+: `git clone git://github.com/meetar/dotmap.git`
 A directory called "dotmap" will be created.

 For the virtual machine way:
 Go to the dotmap directory
->	`cd dotmap`
+: `cd dotmap`
 Start the VM
-	`vagrant up`
+: `vagrant up`
 ...that takes a few minutes on my machine.
 Then:

-Connect to the VM with ssh, either with an app like PuTTY or through the command line: ssh 127.0.0.1:8888
+Connect to the VM with ssh, either with an app like PuTTY or through the command line:
+: `ssh 127.0.0.1:8888`
-	user: vagrant
+: `	user: vagrant`
-	password: vagrant
+: `	password: vagrant`
-Then change to the shared directory in the virtual machine, which is the same as your project directory: cd /vagrant
+Then change to the shared directory in the virtual machine, which is the same as your project directory:
+: `cd /vagrant`

 For the manual method:
 You're on your own.

 instructions